mh-cz/GameMaker-Regex/README.md

 Editing an existing expression
 `gmre_ex_parse(ex, new_expr_string, simple*)`

+You can check if the expression was parsed successfully with variable `ex.ok`
+If `ex.ok` returns `false` you can show the error message using `ex.err` that which returns a string that will tell you what and where it went wrong

 ## Rules
 The entire system works around rules
 There are 3 types of rules: charset `[]`, string `||`, loop `()` + position subrule `{}`